How Vehicle Tracking Gets Off Track

 2. No Definition of Success

 If X is achieved, the project is a success and the investment is justified.
 This simple statement overrides all other considerations.
-It si a statement everyone can read and understand.
-It is a mission statement for a project from which the project is built to determine if and how the mission can be accomplished.
+It is a statement everyone can read and understand.
+It is a mission statement for a vehicle tracking project from which the project is built to determine if and how the mission can be accomplished.

 Solution: Senior management should meet with the project team and focus group to define and agree on the mission.
 Something drove the idea of looking into a fleet management system so use this as the starting point to define the mission statement.